FeralAI/MPG/README.md

 C++ library for USB gamepad handling with support for XInput, DirectInput and Nintendo Switch.
 MPG makes no assumptions about your USB implementation, but provides the platform-specific USB descriptors and HID/XID reports to make your implementation easier.
 Should be compatible with any type of C++ project (Arduino, PlatformIO, CMake, etc.).

-## Gamepad Class
+## MPG Class

-The heart of the library is the `Gamepad` class, and more specifically the virtual `Gamepad::setup()` and `Gamepad::read()` class methods that require implementation in your project.
-Use the `setup()` method for things like initializing microcontroller pins, performing analog calibration, etc., and the `read()` method to implement your platform-specific logic to fill the `Gamepad.state` member variable.
+The heart of the library is the `MPG` class, and more specifically the virtual `MPG::setup()` and `MPG::read()` class methods that require implementation in your project.
+Use the `setup()` method for things like initializing microcontroller pins, performing analog calibration, etc., and the `read()` method to implement your platform-specific logic to fill the `MPG.state` member variable.
 That `state` variable is then used in other class methods for input processing (debouncing, SOCD cleaning, etc.) and to generate USB report data for the selected input type.

-A basic `Gamepad` class implementation in Arduino-land for a Leonardo might look like this:
+A basic `MPG` class implementation in Arduino-land for a Leonardo might look like this:

 ```c++
 /*